 Freedom of expression

-The estimated 20,000-100,000 stateless people born in the UAE continued to be deprived of equal access to rights covered for Emirati citizens at state expense, such as state-subsidized health care, housing and higher education, or jobs in the public sector.
-Access was dependent on proof of citizenship and stateless people were denied recognition as citizens, despite most of them having roots in the UAE going back generations.
+The estimated 20,000-100,000 stateless people born in the UAE but denied nationality continued to be deprived of equal access to rights covered for Emirati citizens at state expense, such as comprehensive healthcare, housing and higher education, as well as jobs in the public sector.
+Stateless individuals only became eligible for Covid-19 vaccinations in June – six months after the beginning of the campaign roll-out.

 Sexual and reproductive rights

 Courts continued to issue new death sentences, primarily against foreign nationals for violent crimes.
-No executions were reported.
+New executions were reported.